nathanfranke/freenom-docker/README.md

 ### ⚠️ Archived - Freenom no longer works.
 In addition, free TLDs, if they even still exist, are usually blacklisted for fraud prevention.
-Please use a [free subdomain](https://freedns.afraid.org/) or a [paid domain](https://porkbun.com/).
+Please use a [free subdomain](https://freedns.afraid.org/) or a [paid domain](https://porkbun.com/) instead.

 ### `freenom-docker`, a wrapper for `freenom-script` intended for use with cloud providers.